utilmeta/utilmeta-py/README.md

     service.run()
 ```

-You can create a python file with the above code and run it to check it out.
+You can create a Python file with the above code and run it to check it out.

 ## Quick Start